Connecting inFlow to Xero

 Reason: A payment method hasn’t been added to the order, or there is no credit card account.

 Solution: If there’s no payment method specified on the purchase order, inFlow defaults to using the credit card account.
 If you’re paying using other methods, please specify it in the order.
 Otherwise, if you want to keep a blank payment method, then you’ll need to add the credit card bank account in Xero.

 Your home currency must match in inFlow and Xero.

 Reason: The main currency in inFlow and Xero don’t match.

 Solution: Check both programs to check the currency, and change whichever one needs correcting.

 Xero doesn’t allow you to change your base currency once it’s set, so you may need to change your inFlow currency settings to have them match.
 Before changing currency settings in inFlow contact inFlow support so we can make sure everything is set up correctly.

 A validation exception occurred: The SalesAccountId account is invalid.

-Reason: Select a sales type account, (called a revenue account in Xero) in the integration settings.
+Reason: Select a sales-type account (called a revenue account in Xero) in the integration settings.

-Fix: Change the account to a revenue account.
+Solution: Change the account to a revenue account.